 Urban areas are especially vulnerable, with vehicle emissions, industrial discharge, and construction dust choking the skies.
 Simple steps like promoting public transport, planting trees, and using air purifiers indoors can make a significant impact in this context.

+2. Water: Water is the elixir of health.
 Clean water is a basic human right and the base of health, yet millions of people lack access to it.
 Contaminated water can carry deadly pathogens and heavy metals, causing diseases like:

 - Diarrhea and cholera